 With the piper Mark Redmond, David in 2014 released the CD l’air du temps/the spirit of the times, which explores the links between French Baroque music and Irish traditional music; a track was selected by the Contemporary Music Centre to feature on their promotional CD New Music:New Ireland 2.
 Excerpts have been broadcast on Lyric FM, BBC Radio 3, and the European Broadcasting Network.
 He frequently works with Irish minimalist poet Billy Mills, most recently on a substantial song-cycle, Logical Fallacies, for Limerick City of Culture (performed by Elizabeth Hilliard and violist Andreea Banciu).
 In 2012 he received an Arts Council Bursary Award to facilitate a composition for banjo and live electronics, and material for the music/theatre improvisation collective he founded, TheOpenRehearsals.
 His logic ballad #2 is included on Hilliard’s newly-released solo CD, Sea to the West, produced by Christopher Fox on Métier/Divine Art Records.

-David also has a busy career as a performer; he is Assistant Organist at Christ Church Cathedral Dublin, and has played with ensembles such as the RTÉ National Symphony Orchestra, Crash Ensemble, and Opera Theatre Company.
-In 2013-15 he is performing as part of the Association of Irish Composers Irish Canon series.
-Recent performances include Sonic Vigil in May 2015 and Temple Bar TradFest in January 2015.
+David also has a busy career as a performer; he was Assistant Organist at Christ Church Cathedral Dublin until 2019, and has played with ensembles such as the RTÉ National Symphony Orchestra, Crash Ensemble, and Opera Theatre Company.
+His music is represented by the Contemporary Music Centre.